teodorgross/awesome-ai/projects/swiftchatai.md

 - **AWS Lambda**: Cost-effective serverless option with Function URLs
 - **Local Development**: Run backend locally for testing and development

-SwiftChat represents a comprehensive solution for developers looking to build sophisticated AI chat applications with enterprise-grade AWS infrastructure while maintaining the flexibility of open-source development.
+SwiftChat represents a comprehensive solution for developers looking to build sophisticated Chat applications with enterprise-grade AWS infrastructure while maintaining the flexibility of open-source development.